WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-update_tools-ps1.md

   - PowerShell
   - procmon
 ---
-This script is used to keep ProcMon.exe, ProcExp.exe and Wireshark up to date and available as tools we can use to troubleshoot our vDisks. Â We store them within a folder on the C:Swinst.
+This script is used to keep ProcMon.exe, ProcExp.exe and Wireshark up to date and available as tools we can use to troubleshoot our vDisks.
+We store them within a folder on the C:Swinst.

 <div>
 </div>